Uji Rashid

-Fuziah binti Haroun Al Rashid also known as Uji Rashid (born in North Borneo Colony, 1 September 1953) is a Malaysian singer and actress.
-She is the most famous Malaysian female singer in 70s decade.
-Her duo title "Asmara Bergelora" with Hail Amir is the best selling song of 1977.
-Her name also become alternative name for kandaman fish that lives in Borneo Island.
+Fuziah bint Haroun Al Rashid (born 1 September 1953), also known as Uji Rashid, is a Malaysian singer and actress.
+Her duet "Asmara Bergelora" with Hail Amir was the best-selling song of 1977.
+Her name became an alternative name for the kandaman fish that lives on the island of Borneo.

 Early life

-Uji Rashid born from Bruneian-Malay family.
-She spend her basic education in Bandar Seri Begawan.
-She moved to Kuala Lumpur in late 1960s, joining sports and debate club in her highschool years.
+Uji Rashid was born to a Bruneian Malay family.
+She was raised educated in Bandar Seri Begawan before moving to Kuala Lumpur in the late 1960s, where she joined sports and debate clubs during her high school years.

-One day, with her fellow Bruneian, Fauziah Nawi she try to join audition.
-Together with her friend, she managed to reach third place.
-Despite being in third place, Ahmad Nawab encourage her to pursue entertainment path.
+With a friend, she auditioned for a singing role, and the duet placed third.
+Afterwards, Ahmad Nawab encouraged her to pursue an entertainment career.

 Career

-Jamil Sulong, a renowned Malaysian filmmakers and artist from Parit Sulong saw her potential.
-She is cast as the main Heroine in widely acclaimed film, "Permintaan Terakhir" (1975) with Nozie Nani, Datuk Sani Abdullah and Yusof Haslam (father of Syafiq Yusof).
-In singing, she also reach wide acclaimed with her duo title "Asmara Bergelora" with Hail Amir.
-It is the best selling song of 1977 in Malaysia.
+Jamil Sulong, a renowned Malaysian filmmaker and artist from Parit Sulong, recognized her potential.
+She was cast as the heroine in the film "Permintaan Terakhir" (1975) with Nozie Nani, Datuk Sani Abdullah, and Yusof Haslam (father of Syafiq Yusof).
+She also gained wide acclaim with "Asmara Bergelora," a duet with Hail Amir, which was the best-selling song of 1977 in Malaysia.

-Her other famous role are: Jiwa Remaja (1975), Menanti Hari Esok (1977) and Dendang Perantau (1979).
+Some of her other roles included: Jiwa Remaja (1975), Menanti Hari Esok (1977) and Dendang Perantau (1979).